Impact of Simultaneous Stellar Modeling Uncertainties on the Tip of the Red Giant Branch for Axion-Election Coupling

-where $g_{ae}$ is the (dimensionless) axion-electron coupling.~It is common to work with the $\mathcal{O}(1)$ quantity $\alpha_{26} = 10^{26} g^2_{ae}/4\pi$, which we adopt in this work.~Other axion couplings to standard model fields are allowed but are not relevant for this study.
+where $g_{ae}$ is the (dimensionless) axion-electron coupling, $\psi_e$ is the electron's Dirac spinor field, and we have neglected the axion-photon coupling since its effects are negligible inside TRGB stars \cite{Altherr:1993zd}.~It is common to work with the $\mathcal{O}(1)$ quantity $\alpha_{26} = 10^{26} g^2_{ae}/4\pi$, which we adopt in this work.~Other axion couplings to standard model fields are allowed but are not relevant for this study.

 {The} rate of energy loss per unit time per unit mass due to the interaction in equation \eqref{eq:axion_lag} is \cite{1995PhRvD..51.1495R}

 where $Q_{sC}$ is the loss from semi-Compton scattering, $Q_{b, ND}$ is the non-degenerate bremmstrahlung loss, and $Q_{b, D}$ is the degenerate bremmstrahlung loss.~Equation \eqref{eq:loss} is implemented into MESA as an additional source of energy loss due to neutrinos.